henrysky/astroNN/docs/source/tools_gaia.rst

 fakemag (dummy scale)
 -------------------------------

-``fakemag`` is an astroNN dummy scale primarily used to preserve the gaussian standard error from Gaia satellite. astroNN always assume there is no error in apparent magnitude measurement
+``fakemag`` is an astroNN dummy scale primarily used to preserve the gaussian standard error from Gaia. astroNN always assume there is no error in apparent magnitude measurement.

 :math:`M_{fakemag} = \omega 10^{\frac{1}{5}M_{apparent}} = 10^{\frac{1}{5}M_{absolute}+2}`, where
 :math:`\omega` is parallax in `mas`